jayzes/railsconf-11-notes/tuesday/eric_ries_why_rails_makes_startups.md

 - If experiments reach diminishing returns, it's time to pivot

+## Q&A
 - If we did chemistry like we do entrepreneurship, most labs would explode
+- An entrepreneur is a person who does whatever it takes to be successful